4.5 Summary and Final Tasks

 Schobert, H.H., Energy and Society: An Introduction, 2002, Taylor & Francis: New York, Ch.
 4-6.

 Wang, L., Biological Engineering, North Carolina A&T University, BEEMS Module C1, Biomass Gasification, sponsored by USDA Higher Education Challenger Program, 2009-38411-19761, PI on project Li, Yebo.

 Reminder - Complete all of the Lesson 4 tasks!

-You have reached the end of Lesson 4!
-Double-check the Road Map on the Lesson 4 Overview page to make sure you have completed all of the activities listed there before you begin Lesson 5.
+You have reached the end of this lesson!
+Double-check the Road Map on the Lesson Overview page to make sure you have completed all of the activities listed there before you begin Next Lesson.

 If there is anything in the lesson materials that you would like to comment on, or don't quite understand, please post your thoughts and/or questions to our Throughout the Course Questions & Comments discussion forum.
 Discussion forum will be checked regularly (Monday through Friday).
 While you are there, feel free to post responses to your classmates if you are able to help.